- Home

 Overview

-The information in this report was captured up to Thursday 9 November 2023 for AHDB by The Andersons Centre.
-Key differences between crops are explored below, discussed in the order they are generally planted with more detail in the full report.
+The information in this report was captured up to Wednesday 3 July 2024 for AHDB by The Andersons Centre.
+Key differences between crops are explored below, with more detail in the full report.

 Winter barley